The Power of Creativity

 Sought-out to address audiences everywhere from Microsoft to the UK's Ministry of Defense, Sir Ken draws a crowd and makes an impact.
 Funny, informative, and memorable. rave reviews from his events include: "A brilliant speaker.
 Very funny but absolutely spot on with everything he said."
 (British Airways); "Superb - serious points delivered in a professional and extremely humorous way."
 (TIME Magazine); "Feedback included: 'Funny, entertaining but profound.
 Excellent session'; 'Made a hard subject fun, interesting and informative'; 'Excellent and extremely thought provoking'; 'Great presentation skills, works with audience, interesting topic well presented'; 'There is only one thing to say, “Right person, right place.”"
 (UBS);Watch Sir Ken speak at the World of Business Ideas >>

 Sir Ken Robinson, PhD is an internationally recognized leader in the development of education, creativity and innovation.
 The embodiment of the prestigious TED Conference and its commitment to spreading new ideas, Sir Ken Robinson is the #1 most watched speaker in TED’s history.
 His talks have been viewed online over 80 million times and seen by an estimated 400 million people in 160 countries.
 Fast Company calls him “one of the world’s elite thinkers on creativity and innovation” and he was named as one of Time/Fortune/CNN’s Principal Voices.
 He advises governments, corporations, education systems, and some of the world's leading cultural organizations.
+Most recently he's accepted the post of Education Ambassador with the Eden Project.

 For twelve years, he was professor of arts education at the University of Warwick in the UK and is now professor emeritus.
 He has received honorary degrees from universities in the US and the UK.